apsitos/HappyHourAPI/README.md

 `GET`/api/v1/drinkers
 * returns a complete array of all current users, including their name and favorite happy hour

+`GET`/api/v1/drinkers?id=
+* will return a single user when a number is entered after the =

 `GET`/api/v1/drinkers/:id
 * returns a single user and their information